Robert Morris (artist): Work

 In 1967 Morris created Steam, an early piece of Land Art.
+In 1969, he received a Guggenheim Fellowship for Fine Arts.
 By the late 1960s Morris was being featured in museum shows in America but his work and writings drew criticism from Clement Greenberg.
 His work became larger scale taking up the majority of the gallery space with series of modular units or piles of earth and felt.
 Untitled (Pink Felt) (1970), for example, is composed of dozens of sliced pink industrial felt pieces that have been dropped on the floor.
 In 1971 Morris designed an exhibition for the Tate Gallery that took up the whole central sculpture gallery with ramps and cubes.
 He published a photo of himself dressed in S&M gear in an advertisement in Artforum, similar to one by Lynda Benglis, with whom Morris had collaborated on several videos.

 He created the Robert Morris Observatory in the Netherlands, a "modern Stonehenge", which identifies the solstices and the equinoxes.
 It is at coordinates 52°32'58"N 5°33'57"E.

 During the later 1970s, Morris switched to figurative work, a move that surprised many of his supporters.
 Themes of the work were often fear of nuclear war.

 In 2002, Morris designed a set of seventeen pale blue and beige-coloured stained-glass windows for the medieval Maguelone Cathedral, near Montpelier in France.
 The windows, which depict the ripples of a pebble dropped in water, were produced by Ateliers Duchemin glassmakers and placed in restored romanesque window lights around the cathedral building.

 At the time of his death in late November 2018 an exhibit of Morris' recent work "Banners and Curses" was on display at the Leo Castelli Gallery in New York City.
 The exhibition ran through January 25, 2019.
 Morris attended the opening night reception for the show at the gallery.